For Patients and Visitors

 Exclusion criteria:

-Clients who are a permanent resident of an Residential Care Facility
+• Clients who are a permanent resident of a Residential Aged Care Facility

 How to Refer: